Classification of acne in children

-It often presents as comedones in the “T-zone”, the region of the face covering the central forehead and the central part of the face (brow, nose and lips).
+It often presents as comedones in the 'T-zone', the region of the face covering the central forehead and the central part of the face (eg, the brow, nose, and lips).

-Neonatal acne is thought to be a result of hyperactive sebaceous glands in response to neonatal androgens, and maternal androgens that have crossed through the placenta.
+Neonatal acne is thought to be a result of hyperactive sebaceous glands responding to neonatal androgens and maternal androgens that have crossed through the placenta.
 Androgen levels wane after approximately 1 year.
 At around 7 years of age, androgen production restarts, with the onset of adrenarche.

-From birth to around 6–12 months of age, luteinising hormone (LH) levels are similar to during puberty.
-In males, this results in increased testosterone production, and may explain the higher incidence of acne in boys of this age compared to girls.
+From birth to around 12 months of age, luteinising hormone levels are similar to those during puberty.
+In males, this results in increased testosterone production and may explain the higher incidence of acne in boys of this age compared to girls.

 Sebum production leads to increased colonisation of the hair follicles by the acne bacteria, P. acnes, and, as in adult acne, this results in follicular obstruction by sebum and keratin debris, and to inflammation.

-In pre-pubertal children with acne, a clinical history and examination may detect accelerated growth, early sexual development and signs of hyperandrogenism, such as hirsutism.
-Bone age x-ray of the left hand and a wrist x-ray should be considered for children with indications of accelerated growth.
+In pre-pubertal children with acne, a clinical history and examination may detect accelerated growth, early sexual development, and signs of hyperandrogenism, such as hirsutism.
+A bone-age X-ray of the left hand and a wrist X-ray should be considered for children with indications of accelerated growth.

 The majority of children with acne will not require further investigations.

-Treatment for children with acne is generally the same as in adults with acne, with the exception of restrictions by age for tetracyclines.
-All treatments take at least one to two months to result in significant improvement.
+Treatment for children with acne is generally the same as for adults with acne, with the exception of restrictions by age for tetracyclines.
+All treatments take at least 1–2 months to result in significant improvement.

-General management involves gently washing the skin twice daily, and using oil-free moisturisers.
+The general management of mild acne involves gently washing the skin twice daily and using oil-free moisturisers.

-Avoid greasy emollients, hair pomades and use of comedogenic products on the affected area.
+Avoid greasy emollients, hair pomades, and the use of comedogenic products on the affected area.

 Benzoyl peroxide should be applied to all the areas affected by acne.
-If the skin is particularly sensitive, treatment can start with a low concentration of 2.5%, as higher concentrations are more likely to cause dryness and irritation.
+If the skin is particularly sensitive, benzoyl peroxide treatment can be started at a low concentration of 2.5%, as higher concentrations are more likely to cause dryness and irritation.

-A topical retinoid should be applied to the whole affected zone.
-It is often initially used two or three times a week, and applications are increased to daily as tolerated if there is no improvement.
+A topical retinoid should be applied to the whole of the affected skin.
+It is often initially used 2–3 times a week, and applications are increased to daily, as tolerated, if there is no improvement in the acne.

-Trimethoprim, and trimethoprim + sulphamethoxazole, have been used if there is bacterial resistance to erythromycin, or if erythromycin is contraindicated due to adverse effects.
+Trimethoprim and combined trimethoprim and sulphamethoxazole, have both been used if there is bacterial resistance to erythromycin or if erythromycin is contraindicated due to adverse effects.
 Doxycycline and minocycline should be used only in children over 12 years of age.

 Isotretinoin is sometimes used in moderate acne when antibiotics and topical therapy have been unsuccessful.

-Doses of isotretinoin ranging from 0.2 mg/kg/day to 1mg/kg/day have been used safely in infants (from 5 months of age) and in children with severe acne.
-The isotretinoin capsules can be frozen to make it easier to divide them into halves or quarters, and freezing can help mask its unpleasant taste.
+Doses of isotretinoin ranging from 0.2 to 1 mg/kg/day have been used safely in infants from 5 months of age and in children with severe acne.
+The isotretinoin capsules can be frozen to make it easier to divide them into halves or quarters, and freezing can help mask the unpleasant taste.

-Premature epiphyseal closure is a theoretical concern with isotretinoin, but it has only been reported once, when isotretinoin was used to treat acne in a 14 year-old male at a dose of 0.75 mg/kg/day.
+Premature epiphyseal closure is a theoretical concern with isotretinoin, but this has only been reported once when isotretinoin was used to treat acne in a 14-year-old boy at a dose of 0.75 mg/kg/day.